kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ## Summary

-This KEP describes the architectural design and implementation details for integrating a Topology-Aware and DRA-Aware workload scheduling algorithm into the Kubernetes kube-scheduler to address the complex placement requirements of modern, high-performance distributed applications.
+This KEP describes the architectural design and implementation details for integrating a Topology-Aware workload scheduling algorithm into the Kubernetes kube-scheduler to address the complex placement requirements of modern, high-performance distributed applications.